knikhurpa/infinite-days-of-code/README.md

 # infinite-days-of-code
-A collection of python scripts
+An ever-growing collection of python scripts.
+Stay tuned! :)